 We’ve been eating kimchi (fermented vegetables) in our family forever.
 Derived from the Korean word “shimchae” which means “salting of vegetables “ it most commonly features napa cabbage, radish, scallion (or cucumber) garlic, ginger and fiery red-hot pepper as starring ingredients.

-And if you’ve been reading Gather, you’ll also know that wild greens are also amongst the worlds most healthiest superfoods.
-So imagine the benefits of an entirely wild kimchi!
-Truly this dish deserves the appellation of the worlds premiere superfood.
+And if you’ve been reading Gather, you’ll also know that wild greens are also amongst the worlds healthiest superfoods.
+So imagine the benefits of wild kimchi!
+Truly a dish that deserves the appellation “the worlds premier superfood!”

 Different types of kimchi were traditionally made at different times of the year, based on which vegetables were in season, so my wild green kimchi blend followed suit.
-I started to experiment last fall with handfuls of miner’s lettuce, chickweed, nettles and tips of cleaver.
-All mild in flavour but super good for you, they provided a base.
-Then I added in medicinal herbs such as plantain and dock, which became much more palatable fermented, tender yet firm.
+I started to experiment with handfuls of miner’s lettuce, chickweed, nettles and tips of baby cleaver.
+All mild in flavour, they provided a base.
+Then I added in medicinal herbs such as plantain and curly dock, which became much more palatable fermented, tender yet firm.

-For tang I added in some sheep sorrel and wood sorrel, then came some dandelion and a few of the invigorating wild mustards like bittercress.
-Their tiny seed pods when young are excellent for nippy jolts of flavour.
+For tang, I added in some sheep sorrel and wood sorrel then came some dandelion and a few of the invigorating wild mustards like bittercress.
+Their tiny flower pods when young are excellent for nippy jolts of flavour.
 The unopened buds and greens of crow garlic went in too (they taste exactly like scallions or chives.)
-And finally I also threw in some sheep sorrel seeds, daisy buds and bright orange calendula petals for colour.
+And finally, I also threw in some sheep sorrel seeds, daisy buds and bright orange calendula petals for colour.

-My first few attempts were a little lackluster, but by the fourth batch it was delicious.
-The main issue was texture, the greens by themselves didn’t provide that crunchy zest I was so fond of.
-But soon I learned to chop in the large juicy stems of the dock, add the bulbs of crow garlic, mustard seed pods and flower-heads, burdock root and even fennel stalks.
+My first few attempts were a little lacklustre, but by the fourth batch, it was delicious.
+The main issue was the texture, the greens by themselves didn’t provide that crunchy zest I was so fond of.
+But I learned to chop in the large juicy stems of the curly dock, add the bulbs of crow garlic, even wild fennel stalks.
 All these gave body, not to mention plenty of flavour.
 For additional crunch, I’ve also added small cubes of fresh burdock root.

 So who needs expensive green powders to mix into smoothies or expensive probiotic supplements – when it can all come in one dish, and mostly for free.
 A little serving of this daily is truly good medicine.
 This method takes about a week to make and is based on fermentation guru’s Sandor Katzs recipes.
 Kimchi can be fermented longer, and the above wild ingredients can be adapted for other fermentation methods.